|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-On January 16, 1941, the RNNAS and PW10 abandoned Halong and transferred to Java.
-Attempting to base there again temporarily, PW10 more PBYs on January 25 (two plus the one damaged earlier) when the Japanese carrier aircraft attacked again.
+On January 16, 1941, the RNNAS and PatWing 10 abandoned Halong and moved to Java.
+Attempting to base there again, two PBY Catalinas plus one damaged earlier from PatWing 10 remained when the Japanese Navy carrier aircraft attacked again.
 Dutch ground crews destroyed the remaining fuel stocks.
-On January 28, two PW10 PBYs from Java returned at dawn to evacuate American and Dutch personnel without interference.
-Afterwards, the base was abandoned.
+On January 28, 1942 at dawn two PatWing 10 PBY Catalinas from Pat Wing 10 returned to evacuate U. S. and Dutch personnel without interference.
+Afterwards, the base was abandoned by the Allies.

 PBY-5 22-P-8 (BuNo 2303)